Towards the extraction of robust sign embeddings for low resource sign language recognition: Introduction

 These limitations can be tackled with a more tailored approach to pre-processing of raw keypoint predictions.
 For the first two, we propose a novel post-processing method that normalizes the predicted keypoints and imputes any missing values.
-For the final limitation we introduce a ``pose embedding'', a non-linear transformation that can be fine-tuned to specific datasets.
+For the final limitation we introduce a ``pose embedding'' (SignPose2Vec), a non-linear transformation that can be transferred and fine-tuned to specific datasets.
+SignPose2Vec captures morphological properties of signs and is generic and language agnostic.
+By being based on keypoints, it is furthermore not tied to specific datasets and can be used as the starting block of any keypoint-based SLR or SLT model.

 The contributions of this paper are as follows.
-We compare the three most popular pose estimators (OpenPose, MMPose/HRNet, and MediaPipe Holistic) for SLR on the same dataset.
-This dataset is representative of real-world spontaneous signing.
-We analyze their failure cases across a number of different dimensions.
-We also introduce a standardized preprocessing procedure that can be used across all three of these pose-estimation frameworks and show that this procedure can mitigate much of the impact of these failure cases.
-We present a pose embedding which improves SLR performance and allows for transfer learning for keypoint based models, similar to how this is possible for image based models.
-This work is an important step towards making SLR and SLT more robust.
+First, we compare three pose estimation tools for SLR, a comparison distinctly lacking in the SLR literature.
+Second, we show that transfer learning is possible with keypoint embeddings, even without fine-tuning.
+Transfer learning in SLR was previously only attempted with image-based models.
+Third, we present a method to train sign representations from multilingual data.
+Fourth, we show why performing isolated SLR on real-world data is more challenging than isolated SLR on individual productions of signs and how it can nonetheless be tackled.